Newman Civic Student Fellows

 Applications can be accessed by clicking here.

-The Kennesaw State University (KSU) Office of Community Engagement (OCE) in partnership with Campus Compact is currently accepting applications for KSU's Newman Civic Fellowship.
+The Kennesaw State University (KSU) Department of Interdisciplinary Studies in partnership with Campus Compact is currently accepting applications for KSU's Newman Civic Fellowship.

 Applications will be accepted until Monday, January 20 at 5pm.